jterps08/seeclickfix-php-sdk/README.md

 This is a PHP 5.3+ API wrapper for the SeeClickFix API v2.

-The API comes with a cURL client (`SeeClickFixSDK\Net\CurlClient`) to access the SeeClickFix API.
-You can create your own client, it just has to implement `SeeClickFixSDK\Net\ClientInterface`.

 [PHP SeeClickFix API Wiki](https://github.com/SeeClickFix/seeclickfix-php-sdk/wiki) - get help setting up API calls and authentication.